official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 41 Minute Adams to Attorney General, 22 October 2002, ‘Iraq: Meeting with the Prime Minister, 22 October’ attaching Briefing, ‘Lines to take’.

-19

-Executive Summary127.
-Mr Blair decided on 31 October to offer significant forces for ground operations to the US for planning purposes.42
+127. Mr Blair decided on 31 October to offer significant forces for ground operations to the US for planning purposes.42

 128. During the negotiations, France and Russia made clear their opposition to the use